datadesk/python-documentcloud/sphinx/documents.rst

 .. attribute:: document_obj.full_text

     Returns the full text of the document, as extracted from the original PDF by DocumentCloud.
 Results may vary, but this will give you what they got.
+Currently, DocumentCloud only makes this available for public documents.

         >>> obj = client.documents.get('71072-oir-final-report')
         >>> obj.full_text